hydroLB/Arduino_Auto_Chicken_Coop/README.md

 Welcome to the delightful Arduino-Powered Chicken Coop project!
 This joyful and easy-to-use solution will make caring for your chickens a breeze while bringing a smile to your face.
 This project is perfect for hobbyists and small-scale farmers who want to ensure their chickens receive the best care and living conditions possible.
 Our Arduino-based system offers an affordable and efficient way to manage your chicken coop, leading to happier chickens and a more enjoyable experience for you.

-The 'main.cpp' is a compilation of the various seperate files representing the chicken coop.
+The `main.cpp` is a compilation of the various seperate files representing the chicken coop.
 Makes it easier to upload to the Arduino.

 🛍️ Items Required:
 1. Arduino Mega 2560: $38.00 (estimated, price may vary)